jderusse/docker-dns-gen/README.md

     $ dig bar.com
     $ dig baz.com

-## Start the container automaticly after reboot
+## Start the container automatically after reboot

-You can tel docker (version >= 1.2) to start automaticly the containers after booting, by passing the option `--restart always` to your `run` command.
+You can tell docker (version >= 1.2) to automatically start the DNS container after booting, by passing the option `--restart always` to your `run` command.

     $ docker run -d --name dns-gen --restart always -p 172.17.42.1:53:53/udp -v /var/run/docker.sock:/var/run/docker.sock jderusse/dns-gen

 **beware**!
-When your host will restart, it may change the addresse IP of the `docker0` interface.
+When your host will restart, it may change the IP address of the `docker0` interface.
 This small change will prevent docker to start your dns-gen container.
-Indeed, remember our container is configurered to forward the port 53 to the previous `docker0` interface which may not exist after reboot.
-Your container just wont start, you'll have to re-create it.
-To solve this drawback, force docker to always use the same IP range by editing the default configuration of docker daemon (sometime located in `/etc/default/docker` but may change regarding your distribution).
-You have to restart the docker service to take the changes it account.
-Sometime the interface is not updated, you'll have to restart your host.
+Indeed, remember our container is configured to forward port 53 to the previous `docker0` interface which may not exist after reboot.
+Your container just will not start, you will have to re-create it.
+To solve this drawback, force docker to always use the same IP range by editing the default configuration of the docker daemon (sometimes located in `/etc/default/docker` but may change regarding your distribution).
+You have to restart the docker service to take the changes into account.
+Sometimes the interface is not updated, you will have to restart your host.

     $ vim /etc/default/docker
     DOCKER_OPTS="--bip=172.17.42.1/24"